C++ Concurrency

 5.1 Common Atomic Operations

-exchange(v)atomically replaces the value and returns the old one. - Compare-exchange (CAS) —
+exchange(v)atomically replaces + returns old value. - Compare-exchange (CAS) —

 compare_exchange_weak/strong(expected, desired).
-The building block of lock-free algorithms. - Fetch-and-modify —
+Building block of lock-free algorithms. - Fetch-and-modify —

 fetch_add,fetch_sub,fetch_and,fetch_or,fetch_xor.
-All return the old value (before the update) and operate atomically. - Operator overloads —
+Atomic; return old value (before update). - Operator overloads —

 #include <atomic>